-When your username or Microsoft account email address is not appearing, anyone will find it difficult to sign to your account.
-In other words, anyone who tries to gain access to your PC needs to enter not just the right password but also the right username or email address.
+When your username or Microsoft account email address is not appearing, anyone will find it challenging to sign to your account.
+In other words, anyone who tries to gain access to your PC needs to enter not just the right password but also the correct username or email address.

 Follow one of the given below methods to hide username and email address on the login screen of Windows 10.